Police Athletic League Recreation Specialist in Manhattan, New York

-We are looking for a part-time Recreation Specialist who will be responsible for engaging youth, between the ages of 13 and 19, in a variety of prosocial activities.
-Implementing, leading, and/or supervising a broad range of recreational, social, and educational activities that include but are not limited to organized sports, games, tournaments, competitions, social and special events, cultural arts, and life skills.
-Under the direction of administrative staff, plan, organize and manage recreational activities and perform administrative duties that support and facilitate the above primary functions
+We are looking for a part time Recreational Specialist who will be responsible for engaging youth, between the ages of 13 and 19, in a variety of pro-social activities.
+Implementing, leading, and/or supervising a broad range of recreational, social and educational activities that include but are not limited to organized sports, games, tournaments, competitions, social and special events, cultural arts and life skills.
+Under the direction of administrative staff, plan, organize and manage recreational activities and perform administrative duties that support and facilitate the above primary functions.
+Available positions are citywide.

 Implement structured and unstructured indoor recreational programs for young people.

 Develop strong rapport with all youth based on strength-based perspective.